Featured snippets are an important part of SEO.

 Google is now using mobile-first indexing, which means that it is using the mobile version of your website to index and rank your content.

-Make sure that your website is loading fast and optimized for mobile devices to improve your chances of being featured in a featured snippet.
+Remember that your website should load fast and be optimized for mobile devices to improve your chances of getting a featured snippet.

 You can use the tool by Google to check if your pages are mobile-friendly, or verify in Search Console: